-People will judge for themselves how they wish to use such research methods.
-However, there is the potential for research to be used for the wider benefit and interest of the community.
+Teachers will judge for themselves how they wish to use such research.
+It might well be best to use this approach for a small number of classes which are offered to each year group on an annual basis.
+However, there is the potential for students' research to be used for the wider benefit and interest of the community.